 The 30-second version.
 An agency is a utilization business — it bills time — so its asset problem is really a margin problem.
 Time a designer spends searching for the approved logo, the past deliverable or the right cut, or recreating an asset that already exists, is unbillable, and it comes straight out of profit.
 On top of that, the agency carries the rights risk on every client’s licensed stock, music and talent.
 A DAM’s payoff here is measured on the timesheet: search and rework turned back into billable capacity, winning work reused instead of rebuilt, and licence terms that stay findable instead of blowing up on a client’s campaign.
+The bigger exposure isn’t the timesheet, though: your rights expire on dates nobody is watching.
+A commercial’s talent clock is a hard stop, a missed holding fee terminates the right to use the ad outright, and the expiry date the contract already generates lives in payroll — not next to the asset.
+The contracts, read properly →

 This page is the agency asset problem and its economics.
 For a ranked pick — tested on the operational reality of juggling many clients’ assets with per-client access — see our best DAM for creative agencies ranking.
 To turn the argument below into numbers a finance partner will sign, use the DAM business-case guide.